avg —

 FAQ

-Can I use other proteins? +
+Can I use long-grain rice? +

-How long does this casserole keep? +
+How long does the finished casserole keep? +

-Can I make it sweet? +
+Can I freeze it? +

 - Comment